 What I didn’t like is that after the show they lit up the Treasury with bright colours, pink, blue, green, etc. It looks very wrong and sort of destroyed the mood for me.

-Where to stay in Petra
+Hotels in Petra

 I stayed at the Candles Hotel, which has a perfect location.
 It is only a 3-minute walk from the visitor centre, which means after walking all day, you don’t have to hike up the hill into Wadi Musa.
 The rooms are small but clean, the showers work well and breakfast and dinner are plenty, yummy and not too expensive.

-The best place if budget is not an issue is the Movenpick right opposite the visitor centre.
+The best place, if budget is not an issue, is the Movenpick right opposite the visitor centre.
 They have nice views from the rooftop terrace, there is a pool, all rooms are air conditioned and they serve alcohol.

 Please note that some of the links above are affiliate links and, at no additional cost to you, I earn a small commission if you make a purchase.
 That income goes to supporting this website and keeping it free for you and everyone else!